kornia/kornia/docs/source/models/vit.rst

 Kornia-ViT
 ----------

-We provide the operator :py:class:`~kornia.contrib.VisionTransformer` that is ment to be used across tasks.
+We provide the operator :py:class:`~kornia.contrib.VisionTransformer` that is meant to be used across tasks.
 One can use the *ViT* in Kornia as follows:

 .. code:: python